meteor/tutorials/README.md

 Step 3.1: Add some feature
 ```

+You might also want to make sure that all of your files end with a newline so that you don't get an annoying "No newline at end of file" diff.

 After using `git rebase -i --root` to massage the repository into the desired state, run the script to update the generated files:

 ```sh